ppgia-unifor/sbes-2010-2020-dataset/README.md

 # SBES 2010-2020 dataset and complimentary material

 This repository contains the [language and citation dataset](dataset.md) for the papers published in the Research Track of the Brazilian Symposium on Software Engineering (SBES) from 2010 to 2020.
-The repository also contains complimentary material related to this dataset, such as the list of the [most cited SBES papers](most-cited.md) in each year from that period.
+The repository also contains complimentary material related to this dataset, such as the list of the [top-3 most cited SBES papers](most-cited.md) in each year from that period.

-These dataset and complementary material were created as part of the study described in the paper ["Uma Década de Internacionalização do SBES: O Bom, O Mau, e O Feio"](sbes2022-paper-final.pdf), accepted in the Research Track of SBES 2022.
+These dataset and complementary material were created as part of the study described in the paper [Uma Década de Internacionalização do SBES: O Bom, O Mau, e O Feio](sbes2022-paper-final.pdf), accepted in the Research Track of SBES 2022.

 ## Credits